Parameter Efficient Fine-tuning via Explained Variance Adaptation: Natural language understanding

 \subsection{Dataset Statistics}

 The dataset statistics for each task in the GLUE benchmark \citep{wang_glue_2019} are shown in \cref{tab:glue_dataset}.
-Generally, GLUE contains four low-resource datasets (RTE, MRPC, STS-B, and CoLA) and four high resource datasets (SST-2, QNLI, QQP, MNLI).
+Generally, GLUE contains four low-resource datasets (RTE, MRPC, STS-B, and CoLA) and four high-resource datasets (SST-2, QNLI, QQP, and MNLI).
 While CoLA and SST-2 rely on single sentence classification, STS-B evaluates for similarity and the remaining tasks are based on pairwise text classification.